Displagent/displagent-docs/docs/report-slideshows/build-report-slideshow.md

+---
+title: Build a Report Slideshow
+description: A detailed guide on how to build out a newly created Report Slideshow in Displagent.
+---

 # Build a Report Slideshow

 This section explains how to build each atomic piece of a Report Slideshow.
 To see top-level configurations for a Report Slideshow, please see the previous document.